Last Updated on July 29, 2021 by Nancy Carteron, MD, FACR

 Consider yourself lucky to know why they do not want to go further.
 You could probably care less about the silver-lining to all of this right now, as your heart is breaking….
 But remember, most people never know why a person stops calling them or chooses to see other people; they are stuck analyzing everything they did and wondering if it was their looks, their personality, their family, whatever.

 Should someone choose to end the relationship as a result of your STI, know it actually has nothing to do with you.
-They were scared – rightfully so – and the relationship had not developed enough for them to be willing to take the risk.
+They were scared – sometimes rightfully so, because the stigma is intense – and the relationship had not developed enough for them to be willing to take the risk.
 Sucks, yes, but it’s not the end of your dating career or sex life.
-You’re still awesome despite your STI.
+You’re still worthy despite your STI.

 Believe me, it’s true.

-And, for those of you who like bullet points, here’s the abridged version of how to tell someone you have an STD:
+And, for those of you who like bullet points, here’s the abridged version of how to tell someone you have an STI:

 - Tell them using a medium that is safest for you.